dvreeze/yaidom/ROADMAP.rst

 the default (simple) Elem implementation, along with ElemBuilder).
 This would impact a lot of import statements in yaidom client code, and can be facilitated by aliases in the root yaidom package that can gradually be deprecated and removed.

+It is also expected that the PathAwareElemApi is removed entirely.
+Using ElemApi (after renaming) on indexed elements is far more powerful, since the predicate can filter both on element and path.

 This leads to the road map below (shortly after 1.0).